Is Brazil an Untapped Investment Opportunity?

 Brazil is also in a sweet spot when it comes to interest rates, as a result of the Central Bank’s swift reaction to the increase in inflation we were seeing in the aftermath of the Covid-19 pandemic.
 Brazil has operated with one of the highest real interest rates in the world for a period of time, resulting in inflationary pressures already subsiding, and leaving the Central Bank in a position to cut rates.
 We anticipate further reductions, particularly if the US Federal Reserve ceases its own rate hikes.

 Lower rates would be good for the economy – it would allow for consumption demand to pick up and economic activity to get stronger.
-The OECD has already upgraded its economic growth forecasts from 1.2% to 1.9% in 20247 and there could be scope for further improvement.
-Cuts would also help flows into the stock market.
+The OECD already upgraded its economic growth forecasts from 1.2% to 1.9% for 20247 and there could be scope for further improvement.
+The IMF forecasts growth of 2% for 2025 and 20268.
+Interest rate cuts would also help flows into the stock market.
 With rates so high, international and domestic investors have tended to prefer the bond market, but this may reverse if interest rates fall and bond yields drop.

 Why investing in Brazil presents opportunity

-There are diverse opportunities in the Brazilian market.
+There are diverse investment opportunities in the Brazilian market.
 While the country might be best known for resources and energy companies such as Vale and Petrobras, it also has retail and healthcare companies with a strong pathway of growth.
-The opportunity set in Brazil is likely to diversify further in 2024, with more than 100 companies waiting to come to market8.
-These companies are coming from a range of different sectors, including infrastructure and technology.
+There are a range of earlier stage companies from different sectors, including infrastructure and technology.
 It is an exciting time to be looking at the Brazilian market.

 Brazil is becoming an increasingly interesting markets and merits a closer look from investors.
 On BRLA, we believe Brazil is in a sweet spot for growth over the next few years, which provides a compelling backdrop for its companies and stock markets to thrive.